Elkins, Arkansas

 Elkins is a city in Washington County, Arkansas, United States.
 The community is located in the Boston Mountains, deep in the Ozark Mountains.
 A combination of the former unincorporated communities of Harris and Hood, Elkins was established in 1964.

-Located immediately east of Fayetteville in the Northwest Arkansas metropolitan statistical area, Elkins has been experiencing rapid growth in recent years, doubling in population between the 2000 and 2010 censuses.
+Located immediately east of Fayetteville in the Northwest Arkansas metropolitan statistical area, Elkins had a population of 3,602 as of the 2020 census.

 Geography

 The city is located southeast of Fayetteville along Arkansas Highway 16 on the west bank of the White River.

 According to the United States Census Bureau, the city has a total area of 2.6 sqmi, all land.